visheshvs/Chat_with_P6_Schedule/README.md

 ## Description

 The **XER Database Query Assistant** is a tool designed to facilitate the conversion of natural language queries into SQL queries based on a given SQLite database schema.
-It parses XER files, stores the data into a SQLite database, and allows users to interact with the database using intuitive language prompts powered by OpenAI's GPT-4 model.
+It processes multiple XER files, stores the data into separate SQLite databases, and allows users to interact with the databases using intuitive language prompts powered by OpenAI's GPT-4 model.

 ## Prerequisites